madaiqian/fisheye_calibration/README.md

 # fisheye_calibration
-`It's a tool which can calibrate fisheye camera based on opencv3.0 and VS2013`.
+`It's a tool which can calibrate fisheye len/camera based on opencv3.0 and VS2013`.

 Generally, the camera output image is of YUV. <br>
 If u wanna transform into jpg, you can download ffmpeg. <br>